randinit-and-maskify/maskify/README.md

 The pipeline creates segmentation masks based on the user's labels and outputs the data as a binary .npy file, where each pixel value represents either the background (0) or the object (1).
 This information can be used to randomize backgrounds, enhancing a model's ability to generalize across diverse scenarios and improving its robustness to environmental variations.

 # Installation
-1. Clone the repository
+1. Clone the repository:
 ```
 git clone https://github.com/hlenwng/maskify.git
 ```
-2. Install dependencies with conda
+2. Install dependencies with conda:
 ```
 conda env create -f environment.yml
 conda activate maskify